Every year, the Environmental Specimen Bank collects and freezes samples that represents the environmental status of Norwegian nature.

 We sample now to be able to use future analytical methods and preferred choices of sampling material.
 Hence, several types of sample matrix is collected from each animal species.

-The species, sampling matrices and locations included in the Environmental Specimen Bank are carefully evaluated by the CIENS-institutes Norwegian Institute for Water Research, Norwegian Institute for Nature Research and Norwegian Institute for Air Research, together with University of Oslo, Norwegian Polar Institute and Norwegian Environmental Agency.
+The species, sampling matrices and locations included in the Environmental Specimen Bank are carefully evaluated by the CIENS-institutes Norwegian Institute for Water Research, Norwegian Institute for Nature Research and Norwegian Institute for Air Research, together with Akvaplan-niva AS, Norwegian Polar Institute, Institute of Marine Research and Norwegian Environmental Agency.

 The sampling is conducted by the CIENS institutes, Norwegian Polar Institute and the Institute of Marine Research.